 Give Your Content Creators Good Instructions

 You know what you want, but the creators need good instructions if they’re going to be able to deliver.
 For example, if you see a good web post and you want them to create something in a similar vein for your site, you could just tell them to do that.
 Alternatively, you could ask them to take that information and use it to create a useable post for your readers, giving them instructions on how to complete a task.
-The second way means you’re being clear in what you want, resulting in less drafts and you getting your content faster.
+The second way means you’re being clear in what you want, resulting in less drafts creating more engaging content and better your writing skill resulting delivering content faster.

 Balance Expertise With Money Saved